MIxS-MInAS/MIxS-MInAS.github.io/docs/phases.md

 ## Phase Four: community resource development

-In the final phase of this project, community resources will be developed to assist users interact and use the submission combinationss for their own work and submission pipelines.
+In the final phase of this project, community resources will be developed to assist users interact and use the submission combinations for their own work and submission pipelines.

 Output may involve standalone software, web-servers, assistive website based walkthroughs, and training, depending on the needs of the community.